bigscience-workshop/bigscience/jz/slurm/README.md

 ## Partitions

+GPU-nodes: `--account=six@gpu`

 - `-p gpu_p1`: 4x v100-32gb
 - `-p gpu_p2`: 8x v100-32gb
 - `-p gpu_p3`: 4x v100-16gb
 - `-p gpu_p4`: 8x A100-40gb / 48cpu cores (only 3 nodes)
+- `-p prepost`: 1x V100-16GB + network

+Combos:

+- `-p gpu_p13` - all 4x nodes combined - i.e. when either 16gb or 32gb will do

+CPU-only nodes: `--account=six@cpu`

+- `-p cpu_p1`:  up to 100h: this is the default partition for `--account=six@cpu`

-Non-gpu nodes time on which isn't deducted from allocation:
+The following CPU-only partitions time on which isn't deducted from allocation:

-- `-p prepost`: up to 20h - for pre/post-processing
+- `-p prepost`: up to 20h - for pre/post-processing + has internet!
 - `-p visu`:    up to 4h  - for visualization
 - `-p archive`: up to 20h - for archiving
 - `-p compil`:  up to 20h - for compilation

-Combos:

-- `-p gpu_p13` - all 4x nodes combined - i.e. when either 16gb or 32gb will do

 **Constraints**: